djs2014/poiradar/README.md

   - See Large field

 - Alerts
-  - Set the close by range in meters
+  - Set the close by range in meters.
+Orange circle.
   - Beep on close by
-  - Set the proximity in meters (should be less than close by)
+  - Set the proximity in meters (should be less than close by).
+Red circle.
   - Boop on proximity (hit)
   - Loose focus after hit
     - Will zoom out ignore the poi after hit and distance greater than close by range.
 Effect: you will see sooner the other poi.